- Decision-making problems

 - Failure to plan appropriate checkpoints, tests or reviews whereby quality can be verified.

-Poor information management
+Poor information management leads to project failure

 Failure to implement effective risk management